rdegges/rdegges-blog/articles/2010/what-i-do-at-work.md

 ## Current Status

-Since I started working on the project, we’ve made a lot of changes.
+Since I started working on the project, we've made a lot of changes.

 The single largest project has been re-writing the web portal.
 We completely scratched the old PHP CGI website we had, and replaced it with a dynamic, high